rcazzara/seldovia/_people/Miller_Grace_Gleason.md

 JAN YAEGER: It would come in and kind of take over the town and what your dad would have to do.

 MIKE MILLER: Right.
-And so what he’d do in those days when they were -- start causing problems, he’d just go down to the Linwood or Surf Club or Polar Bar or whichever one they weren’t raising all the hell in, and he’d go over and say, "Hey, I deputize you, you and -- " Locals, you know.
+And so what heâ€™d do in those days when they were -- start causing problems, heâ€™d just go down to the Linwood or Surf Club or Polar Bar or whichever one they werenâ€™t raising all the hell in, and heâ€™d go over and say, "Hey, I deputize you, you and -- " Locals, you know.

-And so the whole bunch of them would get together and they’d go down there and take over.
-You know, throw them in jail or do whatever and that’s the way they did it.
+And so the whole bunch of them would get together and theyâ€™d go down there and take over.
+You know, throw them in jail or do whatever and thatâ€™s the way they did it.

 And when my dad was first a cop, the jail consisted of a little white shack, a clapboard shack that was up on the hill.
 Well, right across